ajraymond/gptinfo/README.md

-# gptinfo
+# partition_info
-This is a toy parser that decodes a GUID Partition Table (GPT).
+This is a toy partition table parser that supports GUID Partition Table (GPT).